openeuler-mirror/community/meeting_records/README.md

 * Review the actions from last meetings

-* Review the isseus from the community
+* Review the issues from the community

-    Review the issues and talk on any issues we would to higlight.
+    Review the issues and talk on any issues we would to highlight.

 * Review the pull requests from the community